wp-plugins/child-theme-configurator/readme.txt

 == Caveats ==

 * ALWAYS TEST YOUR CHILD THEME BEFORE ACTIVATING (See "Preview and Activate," above).
-* No web font preview.
-Look for live preview of imported fonts in a later release.
 * No legacy webkit-gradient.
 The Child Theme Configurator plugin does not support the legacy webkit gradient.
 If there is a demand, we will add it in a future release, but most Chrome and Safari users should have upgraded by now.
 * Only two-color gradients.
 The Child Theme Configurator plugin is powerful, but we have simplified the gradient interface.
 You can use any gradient you want as long as it has two colors and no intermediate stops.
 * No @font-face rules.
 The Child Theme Configurator plugin only supports @media and @import.
 If you need other @rules, put them in a separate stylesheet and import them into the Child Theme stylesheet.
-* Menus may not include certain rules.
-The Child Theme Configurator plugin loads the rules that exist in the Parent stylesheet.
-If you find rules are missing from the menus, you can add them using a filter.
-Stay tuned for details.
+* The Child Theme Configurator plugin loads the rules that exist in the Parent stylesheet.
+To add new rules, use the Raw CSS input option.

 == Documentation ==